Pinkstink-Rust/AdminRestrictions/README.md

 4. Start your server, **see note below**
 5. Once the server has started and the mod has loaded, setup your groups and globally blocked commands in configuration file located `HarmonyMods_Data/AdminRestrictions/Configuration.json`

- > **NOTE**: Never update or delete a HarmonyMod DLL file when the rust server is running, best case scenario if that it doesn't let you, worst case is your server will start throwing random Invalid IL exceptions.
+ > **NOTE**: Never update or delete a HarmonyMod DLL file when the rust server is running, this can lead to your server throwing random Invalid IL exceptions and eventually crash.

  # Configuration
  ## Quick Start